Prinkipo Greek Orthodox Orphanage: Legal dispute

 The Greek community of Turkey claimed that the Orphanage belonged to the Ecumenical Patriarchate on the basis of Ottoman edicts that granted title to the Patriarchate which was subsequently converted under the Turkish republic.
 On the other hand, the Turkish government believed that the property does not belong to the Ecumenical Patriarchate.
 In 2003, the Patriarchate had submitted all required documents to show evidence of its ownership to the Supreme Administrative Court in Turkey.
 The Supreme Administrative Court dismissed the claims and argued that the foundation had lost its function as an orphanage and has become a seized asset (Turkish: mazbut vakıf).
 This position adheres with Turkish law which ultimately claims that if a foundation hasn't been of use for more than 10 years, the Directorate of Foundations Council has the right to seize the property.
 In 2004, The European Union raised the issue in Turkey’s progress report towards accession.

 In 2005, the Greek Patriarchate took its battle to recover the building to the European Court of Human Rights.
 In 2008, the court delivered a unanimous verdict condemning the seizure.
-In 2010, another court ruling ordered Turkey to return it to the Ecumenical Patriarchate within three months and to pay 26,000 euros in compensation.
+Following the issuance of the judgment, no compensation was provided by the Turkish authorities and as a result the matter was brought before the Court once again in 2010.
+The 2010 judgment once again found in favor of the Patriarchate and ordered Turkey to return it to the Ecumenical Patriarchate within three months and to pay 26,000 euros in compensation(€6,000 in compensation for the harm suffered and €20,000 to cover legal costs and related expenses).

 In 2012, the Turkish authorities returned the building to the Greek community.
 The legal title is currently in the hands of the Ecumenical Patriarchate who plans to turn the building into a global environmental center, according to the current Greek Orthodox Patriarch, Bartholomew I.